Wadjemup timeline

 1918

 Albert Jackson (9642) kills Wooby alias Jimmy Dibbs (6978).
 Charged with wilful murder, Albert is escorted back to the mainland where he escapes from custody, is recaptured, tried and sentenced to death with the recommendation of mercy.
-He gains further notoriety for endeavouring to escape on 3 occasions prior to his passing away in 1919.
+He gains further notoriety for endeavouring to escape on 3 occasions prior to his passing away at the hospital in December 1919.

 1919

-A new plan to establish a Reformatory Prison adjacent to the existing site at Lake Baghdad is prepared by James Stoddard, a surveyor with the Public Works Department.
-The site is officially proclaimed a Prison Reserve, however, the Reformatory is never built.
+• Further plans to establish a Reformatory Prison within the Lake Baghdad area previously identified is completed by James Stoddard, a surveyor with the Public Works Department.
+Although this site was cleared and officially proclaimed a Prison Reserve, the Reformatory was never built.

 • Petition presented to the State Parliament pointing out the inhumanity of bringing Aboriginal prisoners down from the north-west chained by the neck and given only a bare space of deck accommodation.